oatybiscuit/Node-RED-HA-EDF-FreePhase-Dynamic-JSONata/README.md

 The provided variables are mostly held in the sensor *attributes*, and these can be extracted within Home Assistant using appropriate template functions and configuration settings.
 Attributes are used for passing the arrays, out of necessity, however the flow could easily be modified to add further entity sensors, should you prefer to pass attributes as single entities.

-As an example, the main Agile tariff **sensor.edf_freephase_prices** can provide a display of the current and next prices.
+As an example, the main EDF tariff **sensor.edf_freephase_prices** can provide a display of the current and next prices.
 The card shown here is a standard entities card, with the YAML configuration as given below.

 ![agile entities](/images/EDF_values.png)